Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 It’s a cliché because it’s true—the Church is made up of broken people, and sometimes broken people hurt others.
 That doesn’t make the hurt okay.
 It does mean the Church’s holiness doesn’t come from us—it comes from Jesus.

 There’s a lot of beauty in Catholicism, but there’s also a lot of mess.
 If you’re wrestling with that mess, it doesn’t mean your faith is weak.
 It means you care.
+It means your conscience is alive.

 Loving Jesus Doesn’t Require Denying Your Pain